 - 3. Different clonal lines of Macrosiphum euphorbiae collected from strawberries in the UK have shown variability on their susceptibility to the parasitoid Aphidius ervi provided by a commercial supplier. - 4.
-The genetic background of Macrosiphum euphorbiae influences certain aphid defensive behaviours and has an effect in some parasitoid host searching behaviours. - 5.
-The genetic background of Macrosiphum euphorbiae is not a factor in the variability of aphid susceptibility to Aphidius ervi provided by a commercial supplier.
+The genetic background of Macrosiphum euphorbiae influences certain aphid defensive behaviours and has an effect in some parasitoid host searching behaviours but it is not a factor in the variability of aphid susceptibility to Aphidius ervi provided by a commercial supplier. - 5.
+Infection of Macrosiphum euphorbiae with certain secondary endosymbionts influences some parasitoid host searching behaviours, parasitoid acceptance and susceptibility to Aphidius ervi provided by a commercial supplier. - 6.
+There is little genetic differentiation between Aphidius ervi wasps supplied by different commercial suppliers. - 7.
+There is a high genotypic diversity and endosymbiont infection statuses among aphids attacking strawberry crops.